bgp59/p-ssh/README.md

                         Override the implied display of the result upon individual command completion.
 If no audit trail is specified then the implied action is to display the result, otherwise it is to do nothing (since the output is recorded anyway).

+The RSYNC_OPTION may contain the following placeholders:

+    `{s}': substituted with the full [USER@]HOST specification `{h}': substituted with the HOST part
+    `{u}': substituted with the USER part.

+The `--' separator between p-rsync options and rsync ones is mandatory.

+At least one of the RSYNC_OPTION should contain {s}:PATH either for source or for destination.
 ```

 Examples